istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28/upgrade-notes/index.md

 ## InferencePool

 The InferencePool API is now at v1.0.0.
 If you're using previous unstable versions of the API, please use the v1 InferencePool API type instead.
-Note that support to the v1alpha and release candidate versions have been removed.
+Note that support to the alpha and release candidate versions have been removed.

 **If you're migrating from v1.0.0-rc.1**, please note that the `inferencePool.spec.endpointPickerRef.portNumber` field has been replaced with `inferencePool.spec.endpointPickerRef.port.number`.
 The `inferencePool.spec.endpointPickerRef.port` field is a non-pointer and required when `inferencePool.spec.endpointPickerRef.kind` is unset or `Service`.
 The port number 9002 is no longer inferred.